-Workers in water transportation occupations operate and maintain ships that take cargo and people over water.
-The are sometimes called merchant mariners.
+A water transport worker is someone who operates and maintains ships that take cargo and people over water.
+They are sometimes called merchant mariners.
 These ships travel to and from foreign ports across the ocean to domestic ports along the coasts, across the Great Lakes, and along the country’s many inland waterways.
 Work schedules and conditions vary by the type of ship.
-Most workers work long hours while they are on the ship.

 What does a Water Transport Worker do?

 Water transport workers typically do the following:

 - Follow their ship’s strict chain of command

 - Ensure the safety of all people and cargo on board

 Water transport workers work on a variety of ships:

 - some operate large deep-sea container ships that transport manufactured goods around the world